AaltoSciComp/python-for-scicomp/content/installation.rst

 .. admonition:: Generic instructions with miniconda and an environment file (advanced)
    :class: dropdown

-   This is the advanced, minimal method.
+   This is the advanced, minimal method of installing the Python packages.
 For most people, we recommend Anaconda (below).
 You will actually learn about miniconda during the workshop.
+This doesn't provide the graphical Anaconda navigator, so you'll need to activate the miniconda environment using the command line.

    You can read how to install miniconda from the `CodeRefinery installation instructions